At a Glance

 The role will require the development of new approaches to ensure that the collections continue to function as an important tool through which Amgueddfa Cymru delivers its strategic objectives.
 It will also require you to maintain and implement detailed collection management procedures necessary for the long-term care of the collections, whether in store, on display or on loan to others.

-To help in the delivery of your objectives you will manage a small team of archaeologists focused on collections care and public engagement, and work as part of a cross-departmental group ensuring best practice in collections care across disciplines.
+To help in the delivery of your objectives you will manage a small team of archaeologists focused on collections care, documentation, and access, and work as part of a cross-departmental group ensuring best practice in collections care across disciplines.

 #J-18808-Ljbffr